GiefKid/ChallengeDeckPlus/README.md

 # Challenge Deck+

 **Alpha.** Rules and balance (especially on the newer challenges) are still being tuned and may change between updates.
-Please open an issue for bugs or crashes.

 A [Steamodded](https://github.com/Steamodded/smods) mod for [Balatro](https://www.playbalatro.com/) that lets you play any challenge on any stake, and adds more challenges.